-A trade request will be approved or denied within 24 hours of the request being submitted and additional information may be required by Brookfield's internal legal counsel or compliance department prior to a decision being made.
+We will endeavor to approve or deny a trade request within 24 hours of the request being submitted and additional information may be required by Brookfield's internal legal counsel or compliance department prior to a decision being made.
 Approved transactions must be executed by the end of the second business day following receipt of approval.